 Vacations can be affordable and when you take a look at Gulf County, FL, you will find that the five listed below are just the beginning.
 Be sure to check out our previous post where we gave you a few suggestions on free things to do while on vacation.
 If you are looking for more fun adventures or need assistance planning your next vacation, contact one of our Concierges.

 1. Climb Our Lighthouse!
 The Cape San Blas Lighthouse is located in the center of Port St. Joe overlooking St. Joseph Bay.
-You will enter one of the two Keepers Quarters’ that are located in George Core Park to pay the $3 climb fee plus you can read about the history of the lighthouse and the relocation of it in 2014.
+You will enter one of the two Keepers Quarters’ that are located in George Core Park to pay the $3 climb fee plus you can read about the history of the lighthouse and its relocation of it in 2014.
 The lighthouse does have specific days and hours they are open so be sure to check their website.